Scientific Name

 Description

-- It is always known as “salt-and-pepper” snake.
+- It is always known as a “salt-and-pepper” snake.

 - Their names are Guinea Snake and Say’s Kingsnake.